g-carranza/g-carranza.github.io/_pages/publications.md

 ---
 ## Working Papers

 - <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4876231" style="color: inherit; text-decoration: underline; font-weight: bold;">Retention or regressivity?
-The empirical effects of 401(k) vesting schedules</a>, with Aaron Goodman, January 2025
+The empirical effects of 401(k) vesting schedules</a>, with Aaron Goodman, October 2025
+*Revise and Resubmit, Journal of Finance*

   <span style="font-size: 16px;">Vesting requirements are a common yet understudied feature of defined-contribution retirement plans.
 Using administrative recordkeeping data, we find that 30% of separations occur during participants' vesting periods.
 The resulting forfeitures of employer contributions are concentrated among lower-income participants and make the distribution of 401(k) compensation significantly more regressive.
 Firms do not enjoy offsetting efficiency benefits: employing both cross-plan and within-plan identification strategies, we find no evidence that vesting exerts a causal retention effect.
 A linked survey shows informational frictions to be a key mechanism, as a majority of respondents do not know their current plan's vesting rules.</span>

   **Presented at**: NBER Aging Spring 2025, WFA 2025, SOLE 2025, NBER Summer Institute Household Finance 2025